How to Create an Excel Radar Chart (Complete Guideline)

 1. Basic Radar Chart

-Creating a basic radar chart is easy and straightforward.
+Creating a basic radar chart is straightforward:

-• Then, go to the Insert tab >> select the down arrow icon (shown in the image) to get all the available charts.
+• Go to the Insert tab and click the down arrow icon (as shown in the image) to access all available chart type.

 Creating Basic Radar Chart